 In a society so influenced by popular-culture, love is often the first and foremost consideration in our decision-making: in the media, love trumps careers and opportunity or even friendship and family.
 Romeo said:

 I defy you stars

 Because despite all the obstacles to his love for Juliet, he's going to lean into it anyway, with predictable results.
 Unfortunately, like Juliet's relationship with Romeo, this idea is fatally flawed.
-In fact, researchers are starting to believe that love has a very different role in relationships than Shakespeare could have imagined.

 Our first clue

 One area of study recently has focused on the differences between your standard Western marriages and those that have been arranged.
 Surprisingly, arranged marriages are associated with the same amount of love and relationship satisfaction, if not more than those that have been chosen by the spouses.